- Home

 Tokenizer

-aka: Tokenization, Token Encoding
+aka: Tokenisation, Token Encoding

 A tool that breaks text into smaller pieces (tokens) that an AI model can process.
 Different models use different tokenizers, affecting how they count and understand text.